While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 - Weakness in the gluteal muscles causing an over-worked piriformis

-- Biomechanical abnormalities (sub-optimal movement patterns in the hips)
+- Biomechanical abnormalities (movement problems to do with the hips)

 Working Out What Caused Your Piriformis Syndrome